brodycj/sql-promise-helper/README.md

 ## Known issues

 - abort triggers the error callback in the same tick while commit triggers the success or error callback in another tick

-## Test TODOs

-- attempt to call executeStatement/abort/commit after abort or commit (should throw)
+- attempts to execute calls after commit (should throw instead)